UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/Datasets/Datamind/Datamind_datasets.md

 # DATAMIND Collection

->Last modified: 10 Mar 2026
+>Last modified: 13 Mar 2026

 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>UK LLC has worked with DATAMIND to create a number of derived mental health and neurodevelopmental datasets.</strong></div>

 ## Introduction
 **Datasets will be available for selection shortly**.

 Identifying the earliest diagnosis date, as captured in secondary data sources, is critical for designing research projects, establishing clear inclusion criteria, distinguishing incident from prevalent cases, and examining changes in disease patterns over time.
 To support researchers in this work, UK LLC has undertaken an initiative to derive the earliest recorded diagnosis date for selected mental health conditions using a combination of linked NHS England datasets and predefined diagnostic codes (ICD-10 and SNOMED CT) from the [**DATAMIND collection in the HDR UK Phenotype Library**](https://phenotypes.healthdatagateway.org/phenotypes/?collections=27).
 This initiative covers a range of mental health and neurodevelopmental conditions.
-The conditions included, and the NHS England datasets used to derive the earliest diagnosis dates are summarised in Table 1.
+The conditions included, and the NHS England datasets used, to derive the earliest diagnosis dates are summarised in Table 1.
 This approach allows researchers to use derived outcomes directly, without needing to select diagnostic or procedural codes from phenotype libraries or to manually combine multiple datasets.
 However, the derived outcomes depend on the completeness and accuracy of diagnoses recorded in the underlying datasets.

 <aside class="admonition info"><p class="admonition-title">This initiative, undertaken by UK LLC to identify the first occurrence of mental health conditions, was funded by DATAMIND (grant number: MR/Z504816/1).</aside>

-**Table 1** Mental health conditions included, and NHS England datasets used to derive the earliest diagnosis dates.
+**Table 1** Mental health conditions included, and NHS England datasets used, to derive the earliest diagnosis dates.
 (Click on each condition name to download the corresponding codelist)

 | **Datasets**|**HES APC**|**HES OP**|**MHSDS**|**IAPT**|**Mortality**|
 |:---|:---|:---|:---|:---|:---|